Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 LESS files.
 LESS is a language to manipulate CSS with variables, functions and inheritance.
 LESS files are compiled into regular CSS files used by Web applications.
 Cf. http://lesscss.org.

-QU: How are less files compiled in the project?

 ## AngularJS | CoffeeScript

 The AngularJS part of the applications makes use of CoffeeScript.
 CoffeeScript is a language that compiles into JavaScript and adds Ruby, Python and Haskell-like syntax.
 Cf. http://coffeescript.org/

-QU: How are CoffeeScript files compiled in the project?

 **app/eu.factorx.citizens/angular**